matfish2/vue-tables/readme.md

 ### Programmatic reload

-At times you might want to refresh the data, as a reaction to data alteration on the server.
+At times you might want to refresh the data as a reaction to data alteration on the server-side.
 To do so hunt down the component's instance using `$parent` and `$children` and call the `refresh()` method on it.

   [Check out the live server-side demo, including a code sample](http://ucantourit.co.il/vt-demo.php)